Nurture your creativity

 A break could include making a cup of tea, playing some music, meditating or even doing a few stretches.
 Pausing and refocusing the mind on another activity will reset the balance, giving a fresh perspective on what you’re doing.
-And getting into the habit of taking regular breaks is a healthy way to work.
+Getting into the habit of taking regular breaks is a healthy way to work.

 Step back in time

 A great thing any creative can do is look back at what has gone before, after all, we’re all standing on the shoulders of giants!
 Whatever your passion there will almost certainly be an unlimited supply of work you can dip into.
 You could visit libraries, museums, art galleries or even attend a lecture.

 There isn’t a secret formula to unlocking creativity.
 It can come in a multitude of different forms and everything and anything can inspire.
-Whether you want to dip into the work of the French impressionists, be dazzled by some pop art or get lost in a little conceptualism, spending an hour or two in a different era is an inspiring thing to do.
+Whether you want to dip into the work of the French impressionists, be dazzled by some pop art or get lost in a little conceptualism, spending an hour or two in a different era is an inspiring way to pass the time.

 Taking time out to nurture your body and mind can work wonders.
-And immersing yourself in the great outdoors is an uplifting way to get the creative juices flowing.
+Immersing yourself in the great outdoors is an uplifting way to get the creative juices flowing.
 Nature and fresh air are good for the soul and a change of scenery can open your eyes to new ideas.
 When I’m out I like to look at everything around me – people, nature, houses, shop windows and so on.
 There’s so much wonder in our everyday lives to enjoy.